 Import Data from XBRL

 You can import data from existing instances of XBRL reports into Excel (typically, files with a .xbrl extension).
 For the import to be successful, the imported instances must be valid XBRL reports.
-They may be reports you have previously generated using the Altova® European Banking Authority (EBA) XBRL add-in for Excel or reports that you received from other parties.
+They may be reports you have previously generated using the EBA XBRL Add-in or reports that you received from other parties.